AlgoTraders/stock-analysis-engine/docs/source/index.rst

 With the stack running locally on your environment, you can fetch data on an intraday basis or have an `Algorithm-ready dataset already in redis <https://github.com/AlgoTraders/stock-analysis-engine#extract-algorithm-ready-datasets>`__, then you can start you run your own algorithms by building a derived class from the `analysis_engine.algo.BaseAlgo base class <https://github.com/AlgoTraders/stock-analysis-engine/blob/master/analysis_engine/algo.py>`__.

-Here is a `detailed example of building an algorithm that can processes live intraday, minutely datasets <https://github.com/AlgoTraders/stock-analysis-engine/blob/master/analysis_engine/mocks/example_algo_minute.py>`__ from `real-time pricing data from IEX <https://iextrading.com/developer>`__.
+Here is a `detailed example of building an algorithm that processes live intraday, minutely datasets <https://github.com/AlgoTraders/stock-analysis-engine/blob/master/analysis_engine/mocks/example_algo_minute.py>`__ with `real-time pricing data from IEX <https://iextrading.com/developer>`__.

 #.
-Start Stack with the `integration.yml docker compose file (minio, redis, engine worker, jupyter) <https://github.com/AlgoTraders/stock-analysis-engine/blob/master/compose/integration.yml>`__
+Start the stack with the `integration.yml docker compose file (minio, redis, engine worker, jupyter) <https://github.com/AlgoTraders/stock-analysis-engine/blob/master/compose/integration.yml>`__

     ::

         ./compose/start.sh -a

 #.
-Start Dataset Collection Job with the `automation-dataset-collection.yml docker compose file (same image as engine workers) <https://github.com/AlgoTraders/stock-analysis-engine/blob/master/compose/automation-dataset-collection.yml>`__:
+Start the dataset collection job with the `automation-dataset-collection.yml docker compose file <https://github.com/AlgoTraders/stock-analysis-engine/blob/master/compose/automation-dataset-collection.yml>`__:

     ::